spmallick/learnopencv/Image-to-Image-Translation-with-GAN/readme.md

 ## Package Dependencies

-The repository also trains the Pix2Pix GAN in both Pytorch and Tensorflow on the Edges2Shoes dataset.
+The repository trains the Pix2Pix GAN in both Pytorch and Tensorflow on the Edges2Shoes dataset.
 It is tested with:

 - `Cuda-11.1`
 - `Cudnn-8.0`